-One-third of the U.S. is experiencing clinical symptoms of anxiety and depression — according to the Center for Disease Control.
-We miss connection and are grappling with how to increase closeness during these extraordinary times.
+One-third of the U.S. is experiencing clinical symptoms of anxiety and depression, according to the Center for Disease Control.
+It doesn’t take a study to show we miss connection and we’re grappling with how to increase closeness and nurture friendships during these extraordinary times.

 our daily existence requires both closeness and distance — the wholeness of self, the wholeness of intimacy.-Judith Viorst

 I’ve personally noticed as I’ve gotten older, close friendships are more difficult to forge and maintain.
 The busyness of life and the priority of partners, kids, and careers sadly forces friendships to fall by the wayside.

 Not to mention, over the years, I’ve moved countless times to several states.
 This nomadic existence made my friendships inevitably shallow.
 Even with — especially with — social media at play.
 It’s a little too convenient to peek at their Facebook page to ensure all is well, but never hear their voice or laughter.

 To this day, I consider the friends with whom I spent childhood my closest.
 But, I haven’t seen them in person for over ten years.
 I haven’t spoken on the phone with them in over five.
 But, the last time I was with them, it felt as though we picked up right where we left off.

 I often wonder how much closer we’d be today if I hadn’t moved away.
 The time that lapsed between my leaving and our reuniting (pre-Facebook), caused us to miss weddings, childbirths, the loss of parents, and a plethora of other milestones.

 But, a few years ago, when my dad suffered a subdural hematoma and four subsequent brain surgeries, guess who showed up at the hospital to console and feed me?
 As shallow as those friendships may have seemed due to distance and life’s obstacles, it became clear their roots run deep.

 Stay close to people who feel like sunshine.